Great Moments in Journalism #9

 When many phoned in the next day to ask how to grow their own tree, the BBC apparently told them to “place a sprig of spaghetti in a tin of tomato sauce and hope for the best”.’

-for the series: Great Moments in Journalism
+The series is: Great Moments in Journalism